332 W. 12th Street,

 Looked for the owner of the Bacon Theatre and found that Stein Theatres ran the small Family Drive-In in Alma, so I am betting most likely they ran the Bacon Theatre unless someone finds out different.
 You don’t know how bad I wanted to explore that old theatre, but at the time I couldn’t.

-The Bacon Theatre was reopened in July 2012 as a movies & live performance theatre.
+The Bacon Theatre was reopened in July 2012 as a first run movies & live performance theatre.

 Just login to your account and subscribe to this theater